bryant1410/nodetron/README.md

 #Nodetron

 **This project is under heavy development.
-Its API is subject to major, breaking changes.**
+Its API is subject to major changes.**

 A peer-to-peer, rich-client web app library that uses HTML5 WebRTC and Web Workers to reduce reliance on central servers and enable greater decentralization by routing requests directly to peers.